brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

 ## Testing and Assertions

-Pyret has built-in support for testing, and tries to encourage it as much as possible.
-In fact, by default, Pyret will complain when you run a program that _doesn't_ define any tests.
+Pyret has built-in support for testing, and encourages it as much as possible.
+By default, Pyret will complain when you run a program that _doesn't_ define any tests.
 If you just run a program like

     #lang pyret/check
     "Ahoy world!"